rohanpatriot/data-ai/README.md

 ## Usage Flow

 1. Create a new project
-2. Type a natural language query like "Create a dashboard analyzing renewable energy adoption rates in Europe"
+2. Prompt a natural language query like "Create a dashboard analyzing renewable energy adoption rates in Europe"
 3. Review the auto-generated dashboard with multiple widgets
 4. Rearrange widgets by dragging them across the grid
 5. Select any widget to customize or refine through follow-up prompts
-6. Invite collaborators to enhance the dashboard through chat
+6. Rearange, change styles, invite collaborators
-7. Type some more
+7. Prompt some more
 8. Have a quick coffee break
 9. Iterate